dotnet/coreclr/Documentation/workflow/IssuesFeedbackEngagement.md

 If you want to ask a question, or want wider discussion (to see if others share you issue), we encourage you to start a thread in the [.NET Foundation forums](http://forums.dotnetfoundation.org/).

-### Chat with the CoreCLR Community
+###Chat with the CoreCLR Community

-For more real-time feedback you can also start a chat session.
+For more real-time feedback you can also start a chat session by clicking on the icons below.

 [![.NET Slack Status](https://aspnetcoreslack.herokuapp.com/badge.svg?2)](http://tattoocoder.com/aspnet-slack-sign-up/) [![Join the chat at https://gitter.im/dotnet/coreclr](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/dotnet/coreclr?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)